Phone-GWP-group

 Can you recycle Correx®?

 Correx®, as polypropylene plastic, is 100% recyclable.
-However, it is a level 5 recyclable material, which is not accepted in UK kerbside recycling bins.
-As such, Correx requires specialist recycling facilities.
+However, it is a level five recyclable material, which is not accepted in UK kerbside recycling bins.
+As such, Correx® requires specialist recycling facilities.

-Although as a plastic Correx® is technically biodegradable, the process takes many years.
-The material does not readily decompose or biodegrade, as these processes rely on bacteria to consume and break down the material.
+Although Correx® is technically biodegradable, the process takes many years.
+The material does not readily decompose or biodegrade, as these processes rely on bacteria to consume and break it down.

-To prevent damage to the environment and ensure it’s disposed of properly, an effective recycling scheme is needed.
+To prevent environmental damage and ensure proper disposal, an effective recycling scheme is required.

 Summary

 At GWP, we are the UK’s leading independent converter of Correx® material.
-We have over 30 years of providing Correx® bins, boxes, totes and other returnable packaging to a vast range of businesses and industries.
-But crucially, we also offer a range of alternatives (including corrugated cardboard), making us perfectly placed to provide you with genuinely impartial advice.
+We have over 30 years of experience providing Correx® bins, boxes, totes, and other returnable packaging to a vast range of businesses and industries.
+Still, crucially, we also offer a range of alternatives (including corrugated cardboard), making us ideally placed to provide you with genuinely impartial advice.

-So, if you would like further information and advice on what Correx® is, or how you can use it at your business, please do not hesitate to get in touch.
+If you would like further information and advice on what Correx® is or how you can use it in your business, please do not hesitate to get in touch with our team of packaging experts.

 Further reading